Meet our Instructors

 Linwood H. Smith has over 30 years of experience teaching archery skills and with all brands of archery equipment repair.
 He will work one-on-one with you to pinpoint any troubles with your setup and get your gear hitting the right spot with the right force no time!
 Linwood Smith Archery Pro Shop, located in St. Johnsbury, is proud to offer the award winning performance of Martin and all of the equipment and accessories to help you reach your archery goals.
 Every Bow Linwood sells is carefully configured and set up to wield the best possible performance.
 Courses in their large indoor/outdoor archery shooting range are available year-round with peak season in August through October.

-Meridy Capella has been the owner of Evergreen Alterations, a woman-owned small business in Bennington VT for over 20 years.
+Meridy Capella has been the owner of Evergreen Alterations, a woman-owned small business in Bennington, VT for over 20 years.
 She's a government contractor for the Department of Defense, while maintaining a civilian client base in her area.
-Meridy alters the uniforms of all law enforcement in Bennington County and recently opened a manufacturing branch for outerwear.
-Fiber arts, sewing, and creating are both Meridy's passion and pastime.
-She truly enjoy sharing this passion with her community.
+Meridy alters the uniforms of all law enforcement in Bennington County.
+Fiber arts, sewing, and creating are Meridy's passions and pastime.
+She truly enjoys sharing this passion with her community.

 Robin Nesbeda has been living, working, and playing in the outdoors for over 30 years.
 She has a B.A. in Geology and a M.S. in Disaster Science and is a Wilderness EMT.
 Her professional background includes conducting environmental field work, working as a risk manager for overseas educational programs, state and federal-level disaster response, and wilderness search and rescue.
 She currently lives in the mountains of western Maine and splits her time between Sunday River ski patrol and teaching for Wilderness Medical Associates, International.